domwakeling/tv-tracker/README.md

 is rate-limited to 1,000 queries per day, but the developer uses Patreon and opens up much larger rate limits (100,000 queries per day at £1/month, for instance).

-Documentation is s touch sparse (for instance the main docs don't mention that there's a query parameter `&season=<num>` to get a complete episode list for a given season of a given show) but between the documents and the changelog there's enough there to work it out.
+Documentation is a touch sparse (for instance the main docs don't mention that there's a query parameter `&season=<num>` to get a complete episode list for a given season of a given show) but between the documents and the changelog there's enough there to work it out.